-BH I/DD Tailored Plans must conduct at least three PIPs, which must be approved by the Department and include:22
+Tailored Plans must conduct at least three PIPs, which must be approved by the Department and include:

-- One or more clinical PIP(s), for which the Department may direct BH I/DD Tailored Plans to focus on a specific topic, or where BH I/DD Tailored Plans may be able to select a topic of their choice from the following areas:
+- One or more clinical PIP(s), for which the Department may direct Tailored Plans to focus on a specific topic, or where Tailored Plans may be able to select a topic of their choice from the following areas:

 - o Maternal health

 - Tobacco cessation

 - Diabetes prevention

 - Birth outcomes

-- o Early childhood health and development
+- Early childhood health and development

 - Hypertension

-- o Behavioral-physical health integration
+- Behavioral-physical health integration

 - One or more clinical PIP(s) on the topic of diversion, in-reach, and/or transition for populations in or at risk of entrance into institutional or Adult Care Home (ACH) settings.

 - One or more non-clinical PIP(s), which must be aligned to the Aims, Goals, Objectives and interventions outlined within this Quality Strategy.